ZoltanSzeman/miscellaneous/README.md

 # miscellaneous
-A repository to store simple miscellaneous python projects.
+A repository to store some miscellaneous python projects.